 Most rope toys are flimsy.
 Not this one.
 Has withstood a ton of abuse with minimal fraying.

 Does your pup have itchy/dry skin?
 Adding salmon oil helped heal Eko’s coat and skin during a particularly harsh winter.
 It’s also a drool-inducer – Penny goes crazy for the flavor.

 I like nylon leashes for running/traveling because of how light they are.
-But for day-to-day walks and for training in general, I prefer the heft of a leather leash.
+But for day-to-day walks and for training in general, I prefer the heft of a leather leash and collars.
 It takes some time to break in, but the weight and feel of the leather helps give you and your pup a much stronger awareness of where each other are.
-Plus, leather is easy to clean and should last forever.
-The place I bought my leashes no longer sells them, but I really like Saddleback’s stuff too.
+I love our gear from Sexy Beast Dog Collars!
+(Best to just click on the link and not google that)

 For a multitude of reasons I much prefer to give my dogs antlers over bones and other hard chews.
 I’ve found the freshest, best-priced antlers on ebay.
 There are tons of listings, just pick your desired size and toughness and voila, you will get your pup’s new favorite treat.
 No smell, no mess, just a healthy, teeth cleaning treat!
 (Of course, if you have a power chewer you need to be cautious.
 I recommend starting with a softer antler just to be safe.)

 This storage can had a swift rise from “Why would I ever pay that much money for this?” to “Why didn’t I buy this sooner?”
 I live in an apartment so space is at a premium.
 There’s no hidden closet or cabinet for me to store dog food.
 This airtight can not only keeps food fresh and locked tight, it also looks nice in my kitchen.
 It’s repelled years of Rhodesian Ridgeback break-in attempts and still performs perfectly.